TextSLAM: Visual SLAM with Planar Text Features: Experiment

 \subsection{Data collection}

-We collected a set of image sequences for evaluation in both indoor and outdoor scenes. \Fig{fig:ExpSensor} shows the device which we used for data collection.
-It consists of the hand-held camera and optical markers for acquisition of ground truth camera trajectories.
+We collected a set of image sequences for evaluation in both indoor and outdoor scenes. \Fig{fig:ExpSensor} shows our device for the data collection.
+It consists of the hand-held camera and optical markers for the acquisition of ground truth trajectories.
 All image sequences were resized to $640\times 480$ for tests.